Members

 Eddie Macgill

-University of Virginia, Chemical Engineering, (B. S. (2027), expected)
+University of Virginia, Chemical Engineering, B.S. expected 2027

-Henry Lee Hayden
+Henry Hayden

-University of Virginia, Chemical Engineering, (B. S. (2027), expected)
+University of Virginia, Chemical Engineering, B.S. expected 2027

 I joined the Paolucci group in the spring of 2025.
 My research focuses on using computational methods such as density functional theory to study ion exchange affinities in the ETS-10 zeolite.
 Outside of my studies at UVa, I'm also involved in club swimming and Greek life.
-In my free time, I enjoy running, watching movies, and listening to music.